József Antall

-József Tihamér Antall Jr. (ifjabb Antall József Tihamér, [ˈifjɒbː ˈɒntɒl ˈjoːʒef]; 8 April 1932 – 12 December 1993) was a Hungarian teacher, librarian, historian, and statesman who served as the first democratically elected Prime Minister of Hungary, holding office from May 1990 until his death in December 1993.
+József Tihamér Antall Jr. (ifjabb Antall József Tihamér, [ˈifjɒbː ˈɒntɒl ˈjoːʒef]; 8 April 1932 – 12 December 1993) was a Hungarian teacher, librarian, historian, and statesman who served as the first democratically elected prime minister of Hungary, holding office from May 1990 until his death in December 1993.
 He was also the leader of the Hungarian Democratic Forum from 1989.

 Early life and education

 József Tihamér Antall de Dörgicse et Kisjene was born to an ancient Hungarian family from the lower nobility in Budapest on 8 April 1932.
 His father, József Antall Sr., a jurist and civil servant, worked for the government in several ministries.
 Antall Sr. coordinated the first living wage calculations in Hungary, and he was a founding member of the Independent Smallholders' Party (1931).
 During World War II, he presided over the government committee for refugees.
 After the German occupation of Hungary he resigned; later he was arrested by the Gestapo.
 After the war, he became minister of reconstruction in the government of Zoltán Tildy.
 Later, he became president of the Hungarian Red Cross, but after the communist coup he resigned and retired to his family estate.
 In 1991, he was posthumously honoured by Yad Vashem.

-His mother, Irén Szűcs has Jewish roots, she was the daughter of a village teacher.
+His mother, Irén Szűcs had Jewish roots, she was the daughter of a village teacher.
 Her father, István Szűcs (born Hermann Frankl), also became a political figure during the First World War and the interwar period.
 In the 1920s Szűcs became a deputy Secretary of State.
 Antall had a sister, Edith Antall.
 His brother-in-law, Géza Jeszenszky later became Minister of Foreign Affairs in the Antall cabinet.

 He graduated from the Budapest Piarist High School in 1950.
-He was interested in politics early on, but (quite understandably) didn't pursue his political career during the communist regime of the 1950s.
+He was interested in politics early on, but did not pursue his political career during the communist regime of the 1950s.
 After graduating from high school, he studied Hungarian language and literature at the Eötvös Loránd University as well as history and archival science.
 He wrote his thesis about the politics of József Eötvös, obtaining degrees in teaching, library science and museology.
 On 30 September 1991, Antall was awarded an honorary doctoral degree from Central Connecticut State University.

 Antall and his wife, Klára Fülepp, had two children, György Antall, a lawyer, and Péter Antall, a photojournalist, who later became director of the Antall József Knowledge Centre.
-Its primary objectives are to foster the Antall tradition and promote the spread of knowledge.